BunsDev/findr-app-frontend/README.md

 🧪 FINDR is a blockchain/ AI powered review app which gamifies the restaurant review process and offers incentives for the restaurant goers, reviewers and anyone who are generally interested in this space.
 It's a decentralized application that uses the scaffold-eth 2 toolkit to interact with the Ethereum blockchain.
 The app is equipped with features that allow users to find, stake and do other cool stuff that interact with smart contracts.

-⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, and Typescript.
+⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Typescript and Chainlink

 ## Requirements